Resort Information

 All resorts grade their runs however it should be noted that grading is indicative of the relative difficulty of terrain in a specific resort.
 Perisher also has Double Blue and Double Black designated runs that indicate a higher level of difficulty than a standard single Blue or Black run.
 The number of days practice indicated below required to attempt the green, blue and black runs at Perisher is for general guidance only and is based on the average progression of a person of average skill and ability under the guidance of a professional snowsports instructor.
 This will vary from person to person depending on their athleticism and ability.

-Green easiest terrain most suitable for beginners.
+Green green Easiest terrain most suitable for beginners.
 Usually accessible the first or second day under the guidance of a qualified snowsports instructor.

-Blue more difficult or intermediate terrain.
+Blue blue More difficult or intermediate terrain.
 Usually accessible after the 3rd or 4th day of consistent practice and under the guidance of a qualified snowsports instructor

-Black most difficult or advanced terrain.
+Black black Most difficult or advanced terrain.
 Only accessible after consistent practice and under the guidance of a qualified snowsports instructor for some weeks or months.

 This guidance is provided to better inform our guests as to the time and effort it takes to be able to safely attempt different runs at Perisher.
 First Timers who don't know how to stop or turn cannot get on a chair lift and safely come down.
 There is a high potential to cause an injury to yourself or other people.
 Take a lesson and start on the flat areas first.